 What is a Capital Budgeting Decision?

 Capital budgeting decision is the process by which companies make decisions pertaining to fund allocation for huge investment decisions.
-Instances of capital budgeting decisions include the purchase of new machinery, expansion schemes, acquisition of new land etc.
+Instances of capital budgeting decisions include the purchase of new machinery, expansion schemes, acquisition of new land, etc.

-Why are Capital Budgeting Decisions Important?
+Why is Capital Budgeting Decisions Important?

-The need to take an informed capital budgeting decision arises because capital is available only in limited amount with the company.
+The need to make an informed capital budgeting decision arises because capital is available only in a limited amount with the company.
 Were a corporation to be in possession of a boundless amount of funds, the need to choose and allocate among different projects would never arise.
-The company could then mindlessly pursue any venture which increases the shareholder value even slightly.
+The company could then mindlessly pursue any venture, which increases the shareholder value even slightly.
 The management must, therefore, carry out rigorous deliberations and checks.
 They must ensure that they earn the best possible returns with a wise investment of their limited capital.